x237net/ansible-universe-unix/roles/sudo_install/README.md

 -------

 The `universe.unix.sudo_install` role ensures that [sudo](https://www.sudo.ws/),
-the administration delegation utility is installed on the system.
+the administration delegation utility, is installed on the system.